Tschipcraft/sit_on_any_block/README.md

 ## Updates

 To check for updates use `/trigger menu` and hit the Check for Updates button.
 There is also a **Reset** and an **Uninstall** button.

+## Compatibility

+Data packs are usually pretty compatible with newer versions of the game.
+This data pack however also features a version checker which notifies you, if you are playing with an (to the data pack) unknown version.
+If the data pack works fine and I'm just too lazy to update the pack in time, you can turn it off with the command `/scoreboard players set tvc_ignore global 1`